CSCI3540U/MajorGroupProject2/README.md

 *Note: At least one of the bugs must match the type of vulnerability covered in the presentation.
 A list of suggested vulnerabilities is given in the above section, `Presentation`.*

+*Note: If you use AI (or get help from somewhere else), please document this in your source code.
+Code that you write on your own will be given more credit, so you may need to do a bit more if you are using AI or getting help to compensate.*

 *Note: Ideally, the vulnerable web application will be deployed via a Docker image.
 However, if that is beyond your skill level you can just submit the resulting web application in this GitHub repository, as long as there is a `HOW_TO_RUN.md` file that includes a complete description on how to run the application from scratch.
 Similarly, the command to run the application within Docker should be provided in the `HOW_TO_RUN.md` file.*

 For this option, the marking will be done according to the following rubrics: